-Unjustified: SC asks High Court to hear Delhi riots pleas on Friday
+Delay unjustified: SC asks High Court to hear Delhi riots pleas on Friday

 New Delhi, Mar 04: The Supreme Court on Wednesday directed the Delhi High Court to take up all the matter related to the northeast Delhi violence on March 6 while observing that the one-month adjournment by the HC was "unjustified".